 A warm-hearted villa in the centre of historic Stellenbosch.
 This elegant renovated 1920's villa offers a serene retreat within easy walking distance of the diverse attractions this vibrant University town offers.

-Bertha's Place is a charming, fully equipped, self-catering flat in the heart of historical Stellenbosch.
+Bertha's Guest Flat is a charming, fully equipped, self-catering flat in the heart of historical Stellenbosch.
 It sleeps one to four people.
 It consists of two bedrooms, a large sitting/dining room and a stoep and garden.